WXGopher/chm-wiki/Mesh-generation.md

 python main.py example_config.py
 ```

-CHM assumes that all meshes are in UTM meters.
-Due to the diversity of input data, all input parameters and DEM files to mesher are projected to a unified UTM projection, defined by the EPSG number.
+Experimental support is now enabled for lat/long input files.
+Due to the diversity of input data, all input parameters and DEM files to mesher are set to unified datum, defined by the EPSG number.
 Further, all files' nodata value is set to -9999.

+The coordinate system of `dem_filename` is used for all other files.

+If a lat/long (i.e., geographic) dataset is found, a few things happen:
+- Shortcuts in the meshing step cannot be taken, so meshing will likely take a bit longer
+- CHM will scale all lat/long values by 100000 for the vtu output as Paraview seems to struggle rendering points so close to together.
+- This scaling occurs during mesh read -- will be to be fixed later to be only in the vtu output.
+- When triangles are checked during meshing to get the parameter and initial conditions, the triangle is temporarily projected to an equal-area conic so-as to determine the area in m^2.

 The extent of ```dem_filename``` is used to define the simulation extent.
 Input parameters are constrained to this extent.
 However, parameters need not cover the entire extent.
 Therefore modules *must* check that paramters are not NaN.